hnick2021/hnick2021.github.io/README.md

 <img src="Photo.jpg" alt="Photo" style="zoom: 15%;" />

-Qishen Han is a Ph.D. student of Computer Science at Rensselaer Polytechnic Institute (RPI) since 2021, advised by Prof. Lirong Xia's.
-Qishen received a B.S. degree in Intelligence Science and Technology with a B.Ec. dual degree in Economics from Peking University in 2021.
+Qishen Han is a Ph.D. student of Computer Science at Rutgers University since 2024, advised by Prof. Lirong Xia's.
+Qishen received a B.S. degree in Intelligence Science and Technology with a B.Ec. dual degree in Economics from Peking University.